senolali/VIASKDE/README.md

 bandwidth: the bandwidth value of kernel density estimation. b_width=0.05 is the default value.
 But it could be changed.

-According to experimental study, the Gaussian was the best kernel method and the b_width=0.05 was the best bandwidth.
+According to the experimental studies, the Gaussian was the best kernel method and the b_width=0.05 was the best bandwidth.

 If you use the code please refer to the citation given below: